chuyaowang/obsidian/Biology/Seminars/Identifying maximally informative signal-aware representations of single-cell data using the Information Bottleneck.md

 Heterogeneity can be attributed to multiple factors, like organ of origin and developmental stage.
 Using bioIB, different compression of data can be achieved by selecting different signals of interest.

-Chose to look at macrophages.
+Chose to look at macrophages from different organs and different developmental stages.

 Looking at the hierarchy, found a metagene specific to late gestational stage.
 GO analysis found they are enriched for immune processes.